cloudposse/docs/content/howto/geodesic/authenticate-with-aws-vault.md

 ---
-title: "Authenticate with AWS inside Geodesic using `aws-vault`"
+title: "Authenticate with AWS inside Geodesic using `aws-vault` _(Deprecated)_"
 description: "Learn how to authenticate within Geodesic using AWS IAM Credentials and `aws-vault`."
-weight: 1
+weight: 99
 ---

 ## Intro

-In this how-to, we'll provide a quick step-by-step guide on authenticating with AWS inside Geodesic.
+In this how-to, we'll provide a step-by-step guide on how we used to recommend authenticating with AWS inside Geodesic, using `aws-vault`.
+This remains for historical reference and for companies who have been using `aws-vault` for a while and want to train new users. **Cloud Posse no longer recommends this workflow.
+See** [Authenticate with AWS using Leapp]({{< relref "howto/geodesic/authenticate-with-leapp.md" >}}) **for the currently recommended procedure.**

 ## Prerequisites